AlexCharlton/hyperscene-chicken/README.md

 # Hyperscene
 Hyperscene is a scene library – made for placing objects in a shared world for the purpose of rendering – for CHICKEN Scheme.
 Hyperscene features a scene graph, cameras with a variety of movement types, frustum culling based on an configurable spatial partitioning system and a lighting extension.
 Hyperscene is target agnostic: it is not bound to any particular rendering target and should work equally well for curses, OpenGL, and anything in between.

 Hyperscene is a set of bindings to the [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene).
+It’s fairly rough around the edges for general use in Scheme.
+It should generally be wrapped in order to make it more palatable.
+[Hypergiant](http://wiki.call-cc.org/eggref/4/hypergiant) is one such library that wraps Hyperscene for use with OpenGL.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.